Automating-GIS-processes/site/source/lessons/L6/exercise-6.rst

 `bbox_coords = [[xmin, ymax], [xmin, ymin], [xmax, ymin], [xmax, ymax]]`
     - You can create the list of coordinate pairs based on the total bounds.
 Store the total bounds first into a list, and then create the coordinate pairs.
     - You can insert the coordinates into the list one by one.
 If `bounds` is a list that contains the total bounds of our input coordinates, then we can get xmin like this: `bounds[0]`.
-- Finally, buffer the bounding box polygon (eg. adding 0.2 decimal degrees to the extent using Shapely's `buffer <https://shapely.readthedocs.io/en/stable/manual.html#object.buffer>`__ method)
+- Finally, buffer the bounding box polygon (eg. adding 0.05 decimal degrees to the extent using Shapely's `buffer <https://shapely.readthedocs.io/en/stable/manual.html#object.buffer>`__ method)

+**Option 2 - Convex hull:**
+- Specify a Polygon that represents the **convex hull** of the combined points like we did in `Lesson 1 <https://automating-gis-processes.github.io/site/notebooks/L1/geometric-objects.html?highlight=convex%20hull#Geometry-collection--objects%E2%80%99-attributes-and-functions>`__
+    - First, create a MultiPolygon of the points (eg. using `unary_union`)
+    - Then, you can access the `convex_hull` of that MultiPolygon object
+- Finally, buffer the convex hull polygon (eg. adding 0.1 decimal degrees to the extent using Shapely's `buffer <https://shapely.readthedocs.io/en/stable/manual.html#object.buffer>`__ method)